We all end up somewhere in life, but few people live a life of true meaning and purpose, because we never take time out to truly plan out our lives.

 Part of LifePlan’s strength is the comprehensiveness in reviewing your life in a more holistic way, as all of these domains need varying amounts of attention in our life and together make up one integrated life.

 #2 – Shows how your past informs your present & future

 Your LifePlan facilitator will draw out your key life turning points, events that changed your life for better or worse, and key insights, patterns, and other clues your past contains that is impacting your present and you need to be mindful of moving forward.

 We will live the life we were meant to live, one of true meaning and purpose, when we can live life at the intersection of our “talents”, what we were created to be best at, and our “heart”, what we desire to do with our talents.

 LifePlan identifies where a person falls on the “Thinking Wavelength” continuum between being more of a concrete to abstract thinker, which is very helpful in considering vocational options.
 Your LifePlan facilitator will also guide you through making explicit your core values, your life values that you must live out for you to be truly you, and your “internal wiring” which identifies our drivers & comfort zones which give further insight into vocational fit.

 #5 – Considers how to maximize your energy and time

 Through replenishment cycle and time assessment exercises your LifePlan facilitator will help you assess how you are currently optimizing your energy and utilizing your time, and help come up with a plan to maximize both your energy and time going forward.

-#6 – Life purpose and vision
+#6 – Clarifies a powerful life purpose and vision

 By the second day of a facilitated LifePlan, you will have increased insight and perspective into the life you’ve lived and to who you truly are.
 Your facilitator will have gained a greater level of insight that they will use to draw out of you explicit statements of life purpose, why you exist, and life vision, where you are headed.
 Clarifying these statements allows people to see more clearly how they should live the rest of their life.